Deception Station

 Deception Station (Base Decepción) is an Argentine antarctic base located at Deception Island, South Shetland Islands.

 History

-The station was founded on January 25, 1948, and was a year-round station until December 1967 when volcanic eruptions forced the evacuation of the base.
-Since then it is inhabited only during the summer.
+The station was founded on January 25, 1948 by Argentina.

-The island suffered severe volcanic eruptions in 1967, 1969 and 1970.

 In 1950 a seismograph was installed in the base, and in 1951 it also received ionospheric equipment.
 In 1993 a volcano observatory was opened.

+Initially, it operated year-round, serving as a hub for scientific research and exploration.
+However, in December 1967, violent volcanic eruptions forced the evacuation of the base.
+Since then, Deception Station has been inhabited only during the summer months.
+The island experienced severe volcanic activity in 1967, 1969, and 1970.

+Gabriel de Castilla Base, a Spanish research station, was constructed on Deception Island in the late 1980s.
+Deception Island has also been home to scientific stations run by Argentina, Chile, Spain, and the United Kingdom.